General Archive of the Indies: Creation of the archive

 On 12 March 1784, Juan Bautista Muñoz, a historian who was attempting to write a history of the New World, wrote to José de Gálvez, the Minister of the Indies, suggesting the idea of creating a centralized archive for documents relating to the Americas.
 José de Gálvez had already been considering the idea for a decade and wrote back on 24 April, encouraging him to look in Seville and Cadiz for potential buildings that could house the archive.
 On 24 May, Muñoz toured the former Lonja with Féliz Carazas and Lucas Cintora.
 He wrote to Gálvez on 8 June, enthusiastic about selecting this structure since it was a solidly built made entirely of stone and contained sufficient space for a large number of documents.
 He indicated that they would merely need to remove the recent partitions of the upper floor and restore the building to its original state.

 Gálvez communicated the idea to monarch Charles III, who on 27 June 1784 issued a letter instructing Muñoz to draft a proposal for the work needed to convert the building into the Archive of the Indies.
 In February 1785, Charles III approved a decree for the creation of the archives according the proposed plans.
 The project was to bring together under a single roof all the documentation regarding the overseas empire, which until that time had been held among various repositories, including in Simancas, Cádiz and Seville.

 Responsibility for the project was delegated to José de Gálvez, Secretary for the Indies, who delegated historian Juan Bautista Muñoz for the plan's execution.
 Two basic motivations underlay the project.
 One was practical, the lack of space in the Archivo General de Simancas, the central repository of the Spanish Crown, There was also the expectation, in the spirit of the Enlightenment, that Spanish historians would take up the history of Spain's overseas empire.
 It was decided that, for the time being, documents evolved after 1760 would remain with their primary institutions.

 The first cartloads of the documents arrived in October 1785.

 Some restructuring of the Casa Lonja to accommodate the materials was required, and a grand marble staircase was added in 1787 after the designs of Lucas Cintara.

 Archival holdings

-The archives are rich with autograph material from the first of the Conquistadores to the end of the 19th century.
-Here are Miguel de Cervantes' request for an official post, the Bull of Demarcation Inter caetera of Pope Alexander VI in which he divided the world between Spain and Portugal, the journal of Christopher Columbus, maps and plans of Spanish American cities, in addition to the ordinary records that reveal the month-to-month workings of the whole vast bureaucatic machinery of the empire.
-These have been mined by historians in the last two centuries.
+The archives contain extensive autograph material dating from the time of the first Conquistadores to the end of the 19th century.
+Among these are Miguel de Cervantes' request for an official post, the Bull of Demarcation Inter caetera issued by Pope Alexander VI, the journal of Christopher Columbus, and maps and plans of Spanish American cities, in addition to the ordinary records that reveal the month-to-month workings of the vast bureaucratic machinery of the empire.
+These materials have been studied by historians over the last two centuries.

 Today, the Archive of the Indies houses some nine kilometers of shelving, in 43,000 volumes and some 80 million pages, which were produced by the administrators in the Americas and the Philippines: